jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 13. Test the rule by entering **503** and selecting **Test**.
 The output should be +44208566503, if the output is correct select **Save**.

-14. You will see your rule as rule 1 in the global dial plan, select **Save.**
+14. You will see your rule as rule 1 in the global dial plan, select **Save**.

 15. Leave the browser open in the **Microsoft Teams admin center** at the end of this task.